ufosc/club-resources/git/concepts.md

 ### Workflow

 Usually there are several branches on the main repository.
+The main two in ours are:

-Master, which is usually a stable version of the software.
+- `Master`, which is usually a stable version of the software.
 Normally you don't directly update this.

-Development or dev branch is where most feature and bug branches pull from and merge to.
+- `Development` or `dev` branch is where most feature and bug branches pull from and merge to.

 Other branches are made for a variety of reasons.
 For example, if there is a feature being worked on, create a new branch from dev.
 Once that feature is working, push it back into the dev branch.

-Name the new branch in a way that is short and descriptive, such as Contact-Database.
+- Name the new branch in a way that is short and descriptive, such as `Contact-Database`.

 Once a feature branch is working, make a pull request to the dev branch.
 Administrators will check it, and confirm the merge.
 When the dev branch is stable enough, it will be merged into the master branch.

+Our workflow is heavily based on the principles of Gitflow.
 [Click here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for a good, more in-depth guide.